spragl/Takeput/README.md

     Setting this parameter does not change the value of $/ or vice versa.

     The "separator" value cannot be an empty string.
 If it is undef the data is seen as a single string.

+- unique

+    A scalar.
+If true Takeput will fail opening a file if it already exists.
+This can be used to avoid race conditions.

+    Only used by calls with write intention.

+    If "unique" is true, calls will work as if "create" is true and "patience" is 0, no matter what they are set to.

 ## CONFIGURATION OPTIONS